the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 # react-inline-props

-This [React](https://github.com/facebook/react/) library provides a nice syntax for inline property injection, offering an alternative to render props and render functions.
+This [React](https://github.com/facebook/react/) library provides a nice syntax for inline property injection, offering an alternative to render-props and render functions.

 ## Background

-Render props, or render functions, are a pattern in React to pass callbacks and values down the component tree.
+Render-props, or render functions, are a pattern in React to pass callbacks and values down the component tree.
 For example, a `<Submit />` component could provide a form submission callback and delegate the display logic to its children:

 ```javascript
 <Submit>